SAND SCULPTURE FESTIVAL

 with their sculpture titled "Siren's Song."

 To view entries and to vote for your favorite sand sculpture, visit our online gallery!

 HOW TO ENTER

 1. Pick your team members and a team name.
-With special consideration to physical distancing guidelines, team members must be within your household.
+With special consideration to safety guidelines, we recommend teaming with people in your immediate social groups.
 Masks are encouraged to prevent the spread of COVID-19.

 2. Choose a day in July and a local Humboldt County Beach to build your masterpiece on.
 Make sure you check the tides for optimal sculpture building conditions.

-4. With "Sand Sculpture Festival" in the subject line, email an image of your sculpture to , along with the following information:
+3. With "Sand Sculpture Festival" in the subject line, email an image of your sculpture to email@example.com, along with the following information:

 Team name and team captain contact information.

 Include the name of the business partner that your team is representing if applicable.